 The rapidly evolving COVID-19 pandemic has prompted governments and businesses to take extraordinary steps to help slow the spread of the virus and keep people safe.
-Businesses across the United Kingdom have mandated that their employees work from home for an extended period of time.
-Millions of workers now find themselves working from home and having to take care of their children amid widespread school closures or ill family members.
+Starting this week, businesses across the US have mandated that their employees work for home for an extended period of time.
+And millions of workers who may not yet have been directed to do so are similarly telecommuting out of necessity, in order to care for their children amid widespread school closures or ill family members.

 Whether working from home on a shift basis or full-time during the coronavirus pandemic, employers should share with their employees these ten best practices:

-In addition to sharing these best practices, employers should provide guidance and information through, for example, video tutorials and helplines to assist with home work environment setup and to address any physical discomfort issues.
-Businesses should also consult the Health and Safety Executive website for further resources and guidance to share with employees.
+In addition to sharing these best practices, employers should consider creating video tutorials and providing access to helplines to assist with home work environment setup and to professionally address any physical discomfort issues.

 Managers should also regularly check-in on their employees’ well-being, either during team meetings or on an individual basis.
 Now, more than ever, employees need your support and guidance.